USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 #### PR19.
 Plan and generate the release package.

-Official release versions of EPANET software will be produced at least bi-annually.
+Official release versions of EPANET software will be produced regularly.
 The release includes updated documentation, updated GitHub websites, and testing reports.
 The most current version of the software under active development is continuously available via GitHub.
 The software repository will include instructions for developers interested